Youth bridge

 Youth Bridge Night

-Come along to Youth Bridge Night at Sydney Bridge Centre (L1, 162 Goulburn Street).
-It’s on every Wednesday night at 6pm and is free and you get free pizza for dinner.
-You’ll make heaps of new friends and our passionate “oldie” (ex-youth) players will be more than happy to give you a helping hand in learning the game of Bridge.
+Come along to Youth Bridge Night at Sydney Bridge Club (Level 1, 162 Goulburn Street, Surry Hills).
+It’s on every Wednesday night at 6pm and is free and you get free dinner.
+You’ll make heaps of new friends and our passionate and experienced players will be more than happy to give you a helping hand, even if you have never played a card game before.

 Learn more